PipesAndFiltersProject/ProcessorNode/README.md

 N4 --------/
 ```

 Here the leaf Nodes N1-4 collect data.
 N1 and N2 pass it along to N5, which delivers data combining it ahead to N7.
 Similarily, N3 and N4 deliver their data to N6, which sends it ahead to N7.
+Obviously the Nodes in between can also collect their own data, aggregate it with incoming data and then send it ahead.

 An example of such kind of an arragement would be an environmental observation scenario.
 Nodes would be deployed in small devices (e.g. Raspberry Pi with Wi-Fi), collecting environmental data (temperature, humidity, air pressure, water level in rivers or lakes, etc.).
 Data would then be collected from large areas combined and delivered to a central location where data could be used for statistics, visualization or altering humans when environmental conditions exceed some threshold limits.